- Fruits: berries (brambles)

 - Sustainable Communities: local and regional food systems, new business opportunities, employment opportunities

-GOALS: Growing commercial grade blackberries in zone 4 or colder without winter protection is virtually impossible.
+Growing commercial grade blackberries in zone 4 or colder without winter protection is virtually impossible.
 Commercial blackberry farms grow blackberry cultivars that are viable in zones 5 -10.
 In Zone 5 and higher the practice of tipping blackberry plants and covering them with mulch for winter protection is commonly used.
 However, we have found tipping blackberry canes in a zone 4 region and covering them with mulch provides minimal winter protection and results in more than 75 percent blackberry plant loss (results from 2007).
 Not only is blackberry production drastically reduced but the added labor to cover and uncover the canes with mulch, makes growing blackberries in a zone 4 climate or colder unprofitable.
 Currently high tunnels are primarily used in zone 4 for season extension (three seasons).
 High tunnels for winter crop protection have not been used due to:

 Objective One: Determine the viability of growing organic blackberries under a high tunnel for commercial production in a zone 4 climate and the amount high tunnels will increase yield compared to traditionally grown organic blackberries.
 This proof of concept project will determine if the capital investment and labor involved in growing organic blackberries for commercial production under a high tunnel is economically justifiable.